New York State Idling Regulation (6 NYCRR 217-3)

 - were a federal government agency that had one or more vehicles that were operated in New York State in 2019.

-Reporting exemptions are provided for entities that primarily operate school buses and for certain vehicles, such as transit buses operated by most public transit agencies, military tactical vehicles, vehicles awaiting sale, emergency and law-enforcement vehicles (i.e. fire trucks, ambulances, police vehicles, and similar vehicle used to actively provide such services) and light-duty vehicles dispatched but not owned by transportation network companies.
+Reporting exemptions are provided for entities that primarily operate school buses and for certain vehicles, such as transit buses operated by most public transit agencies, military tactical vehicles, vehicles awaiting sale, active emergency and law-enforcement vehicles (i.e. fire trucks, ambulances, police vehicles, and similar vehicle used to actively provide such services) and light-duty vehicles dispatched but not owned by transportation network companies.

 Note that certain State and regional public authorities are also required to complete separate annual Part 248 reports for diesel vehicles.
 Information on this reporting can be found here.
 Those seeking more information on the Manufacturer ZEV Sales Targets (6 NYCRR 218-4.1) can find these above.